gasparl/lextale/README.md

 Python/PsychoPy implementations of LexTALE (English, German, Dutch).
+Feel free to use it.

 See: